The Dunwells: Follow the Road (2013–2014)

 The Dunwells took a break at the beginning of 2013 and then returned to the road in the spring, traveling to Austin, Texas for SXSW and then continuing on to do shows along the west coast.
-The band returned to the UK and released their second album full-length album, Follow the Road, in May 2013.
-Although the band hailed from the UK, this was their first full-length release in the United Kingdom.
-"Follow the Road" incorporated many of the same songs as "Blind Sighted Faith", but it was completely resequenced and included a variety of remixes and alternate versions that were geared towards their British fans.
+The band returned to the UK and released their second album, Follow the Road, in May 2013.
+Although the band hailed from the UK, this was their first album release in the United Kingdom.
+Follow the Road incorporated many of the same songs as Blind Sighted Faith, but it was completely resequenced and included a variety of remixes and alternate versions that were geared towards their British fans.
 The album included remixes by Tim Palmer (Pearl Jam, Robert Plant, Jason Mraz) and Jamie Candilorio.
 Following the UK release, the band headed back over to America for their Follow the Road summer tour.
 They hit multiple festivals in Canada and United States, including Bunbury Music Festival, Winnipeg Folk Festival, and Lollapalooza, along with a variety of venues throughout the United States.
 While on tour the band performed at iHeartRadio studios in New York City.
 Following their summer tour and return to the UK, lead guitarist Dave Hanson left the band to pursue a solo career.
-The band decided to continue on as a 4-piece.
-They spent the remainder of 2013 recording their second full-length album.
+The band decided to continue on as a four-piece.
+They spent the remainder of 2013 recording their second album.